kubernetes/community/events/events-team/diversity.md

   * Make sure there is a microphone for all speakers
   * Avoid putting panelists on a stool or on a high platform stage
   * Ensure your check-in table allows attendees in wheelchairs to be greeted at eye-leve
   * Provide at least one all-gender restroom, conveniently located close to the main session area, with appropriate signage
+  * Provide preferred pronoun indication stickers
   * Every session should include options for people who are vision and/or hearing impaired, etc
   * When people register, leave a box for requested special accommodations
   * There should be a clearly marked, private nursing room, that includes: